-Chiropractic is a health care science that focuses on the body’s innate ability to heal itself.
-Chiropractic philosophy is deeply rooted in science and neurology, and is bound by one absolute principle: Innate Intelligence.
-Chiropractic philosophy states that the expression of innate intelligence can be interfered with when subluxation occurs.
+Chiropractic care is a healthcare science that focuses on the body’s innate ability to heal itself.
+Chiropractic philosophy is deeply rooted in science and neurology.
+It is bound by one absolute principle, Innate Intelligence.
+This philosophy states that the expression of innate intelligence can be interfered with when subluxation occurs.

 History of Chiropractic Care

 Today, Chiropractic is a recognized health care discipline in all 50 states and several countries around the world.
-It was included in Canada’s national health care system, and is fast becoming more popular as Americans are turning more towards natural healing.
+It was included in Canada’s national healthcare system.
+It is fast becoming more popular as Americans are turning more towards natural healing.

-Example: A fast acting inhaler opens your airways when you have an asthma attack by applying a chemical stimulus to the smooth muscle and glandular tissue inside of the lungs.
-This relieves the symptoms you were experiencing at that moment, but eventually you will have the same problem as the cause was not addressed.
+A fast-acting inhaler opens your airways when you have an asthma attack by applying a chemical stimulus to the smooth muscle and glandular tissue inside of the lungs.
+This relieves the symptoms you were experiencing at that moment, but eventually, you will have the same problem as the cause was not addressed.
 Why did your body react the way it did?
 Why was your body’s ability to adapt impaired?

 How Chiropractic Care Works